MarkCBell/bigger/README.rst

     can also use: https://github.com/MarkCBell/bigger/workflows/Build/badge.svg?branch=master

 Bigger is a program for computing big mapping classes and their actions on non-compact laminations via ideal triangulation coordinates.
-It's like `flipper`_ and `curver`_, but can handle infinite-type surfaces since it computes things lazily.
+It's like `flipper`_ and `curver`_, but can handle infinite-type surfaces by being lazy about the computations it performs.

 Bigger officially supports Python 3.7 -- 3.9.